Sallie Mae Q&A: Your College Financing Questions Answered

 Our name has been around for decades, but the company we are today is fairly new.
 Sallie Mae stopped originating federal student loans in 2010.
 Today, we exclusively offer private student loans.
 Even before we offer a private student loan, we help student and families build an effective and responsible plan to pay for college with a three-step approach.
 We advise them to start with free money and then explore federal student aid before considering a private loan.

 What’s the difference between federal and private student loans?

-The federal government is the largest provider of student loans, holding 92% of all student loan debt.
-Federal student loans are made to all eligible students who apply for them; they are issued directly to students, without underwriting, and, with some exceptions, in limited amounts.
+The federal government is the largest provider of student loans, holding roughly 93% of all student loan debt.
+Federal student loans are made to all eligible students who apply for them; they are issued directly to students, without underwriting.

 Private student loans, on the other hand, are originated by credit unions, state agencies, and banks like Sallie Mae.
+Private student loans make up about 8% of all student loans.
 They are recommended as supplemental support to students and families who have financed the bulk of their education with income and savings, scholarships and grants, and federal aid.
 Private student loans are made to students, often with a cosigner, and require an evaluation of creditworthiness before they’re issued.

 What is a federal Parent PLUS loan, and how is it different from other federal student loans?